tstuefe/JEP387/review-guide.md

 The ChunkManager is the central point to hand out chunks of any given level (size).

-It keeps lists of free unused chunks and tries preferably to satisfy requests by pulling chunks from the freelists.
+It keeps lists of free unused chunks.
+Memory of these chunks may or may not be comitted.

 It sits atop of the Virtual Memory Subsystem.
-If needed, it will request new root chunks from it to refill the free lists.
+If needed, it will request new root chunks from it to satisfy chunk requests and refill the free lists.

 ### Basic operations